 Many notable individuals from a variety of career fields including business, law, education, finance, journalism, and others will listen to team presentations and offer reactions to the students’ presentations.
 The Ethics Bowl program will commence with an opening session on Sunday, Feb.
 11 at 2:30 p.m. at Hampden-Sydney College’s Johns Auditorium, with the first matches scheduled for 3:30 p.m. in various classrooms throughout Bortz Library, Brown Student Center, and Johns Auditorium.
 On Monday, February 12, rounds 3 and 4 will begin at 8:45 a.m.
 The final round of competition will take place at 11:15 a.m. in the Johns Auditorium.
 Match sessions are free and open to the public, and the winning team will be announced at 12:30 p.m. on Monday.

 Founded in 1952, the Virginia Foundation for Independent Colleges is a nonprofit fund-raising partnership supporting the programs and students of 15 leading independent colleges in the Commonwealth: Bridgewater College, Emory & Henry College, Hampden-Sydney College, Hollins University, Lynchburg College, Mary Baldwin University, Marymount University, Randolph College, Randolph-Macon College, Roanoke College, Shenandoah University, Sweet Briar College, University of Richmond, Virginia Wesleyan University and Washington & Lee University.
-For additional information on the VFIC, visit www.vfic.org.Tags: Christian Ridenour '18, debate, ethics bowl, Helen Macnamara '18, Kaija Mortensen, philosophy, political science, Tristina Balsamo '18, VFIC, Vincent Vecera, Virginia Foundation for Independent Colleges
+For additional information on the VFIC, visit www.vfic.org.Tags: Christian Ridenour '18, comparative philosophy, debate, ethics bowl, Helen Macnamara '18, Kaija Mortensen, philosophy, political science, Tristina Balsamo '18, VFIC, Vincent Vecera, Virginia Foundation for Independent Colleges